Jason Wong Brings A Bit Of Singapore Flavour To BBC’s Silent Witness

 Yeah, I hope so you know.
 I hope they will get to watch it and go, “that’s one of us, and he’s doing a good job.”
 And its also for me to humble about my beginnings and my family history and not let this whole thing get too big in my head.

-Catch Jason Wong in Silent Witness Season 24 as it premieres Friday, 15th October, on StarHub channel 502 and BBC Player
+Catch Jason Wong in Silent Witness Season 24 now available on BBC Player

 (Images: BBC)